samvedya/SARfvc/README.md

 # Probabilistic-flood-mapping
-SAR image classification based on Bayesian Infrence during floods
+SAR image classification based on Bayesian Infrence for identification of flooded features